BJCaasenbrood/BJCaasenbrood/README.md

-## Brandon Caasenbrood -- @BJCaasenbrood
+## Brandon Caasenbrood —— @BJCaasenbrood

 👋 Hey!
-I'm a PhD researcher working on the field of *Soft Robotics*, in particular nonlinear dynamics and control, shape- and topology optimization,
+I'm a PhD researcher working on the field of *Soft Robotics*, in particular nonlinear dynamics and control, reduced-order modeling, and shape- and topology optimization.
 <!--
 **BJCaasenbrood/BJCaasenbrood** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.